- Breasts are large sweat glands that have become modified to produce milk instead of sweat

 - In the 1970s men working in a factory making the contraceptive pill found their breasts were enlarging.
 Oestrogen was the culprit

 - Breast enlargement is more common than rhinoplasty (nose job).
-Only 172 420 rhinoplasties were done in the USA in 2003.
+In the UK and USA, 3690 and 145,909 rhinoplasties were carried out, respectively, in 2014.

 Written by: Dr Margaret Stearn